asishpenugonda/Course-Project-/README.md

 # Course project for 'R-Programming' - Getting and Cleaning Data
 This is the course project for the Getting and Cleaning Data Coursera course.
-The R script, run_analysis.R, does the following:
+The R script, Script.R, does the following:
 1. Download the dataset if it does not already exist in the working directory.
 2. Load the activity and feature info.
 3. Loads both the training and test datasets, keeping only those columns which reflect a mean or standard deviation.